MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### add

-Return the result from adding or more numbers (pure number case) or concat two or more strings and return the resulting string (other case).
+Return the result from adding two or more numbers (pure number case) or concatting two or more strings (other case).

 ```
 add(<item1>, <item2>, ...)